finos/legend-sdlc/docs/re-architecture-worklog.md

   for all modules — identical composition to the session default; switching it to the session is deferred to the Phase 5 module refits to keep `InMemoryModule` untouched.

+### Step 7: discovery endpoints under `/configuration` (seam S3)

+- **`GET /configuration/capabilities`** → `{backendType, capabilities[]}` from
+  the injected `Backend`; **`GET /configuration/projectStructureVersions`** →
+  per supported structure version: its `ConfigurationProperty` schema (seam S2 surface) and its extension versions with theirs — the "describe what this structure/extension supports" call the config-options plan extends (S3
+  discharged: no parallel endpoint later).
+Both live on the existing `ConfigurationResource`.
+- Additive L2 surface to enumerate: `ProjectStructureFactory.getVersionFactory(int)`
+  and `ProjectStructure.getDefaultProjectStructureFactory()` (a read-only accessor for the §4.5-audited process-global; the audit item stands).
+- The resource injects `Provider<Backend>` (deref only in the capability call), and the backend/environment `@Provides` moved from `BaseModule` up to `AbstractBaseModule`, so `InMemoryModule`-based tests keep a valid injector graph; `FSModule` gets an interim throwing `Backend` provider (the FS server predates the SPI until its Phase 5 refit).
+Hitting `/configuration/capabilities` on the FS or in-memory servers errors until then — the endpoints are new, so nothing regresses.